 - The Canadian Labour Congress (CLC) is asking Canada’s banks and credit card companies to reduce credit card interest rates during the COVID-19 health crisis.

 On April 15 th, the government expanded the eligibility criteria to “allow people to earn up to $1,000 per month while collecting the CERB.”
-For clarity, one can earn up to $1000 while still earning full CERB. (i.e. $3000 total)
+For clarity, one could earn up to $1000 while still earning full CERB. (i.e. $3000 total)

 UPDATE – Thursday, August 20, 2020